Sunday, December 1, 2024

 Electric bikes are accessible to all

 The second reason to use an e-bike for fitness and improving your overall health is that it’s very attainable.
-That is, a majority of people can ride electric bikes even if they have a disability, injury, or are just more challenged due to age (check out electric trikes).
+That is, a majority of people can ride electric bikes even if they have a disability, or injury, or are just more challenged due to age (check out electric trikes).

 Because you can use as much pedal assistance as needed, you can ease up on pedaling whenever you need to.
 And if you already have an injury, many electric bikes will give you a throttle to move the bike forward without pedaling.